 Electric cars that “give back”

 An electrical grid that’s based mostly on hydroelectricity, like in BC, has storage built-in, and it’s already pretty green.
 But in other areas – and eventually in BC too when new supply is needed – going green means adding more solar and wind (as they are the most cost-effective and sustainable) which, as everyone knows, only produce electricity when the sun shines and the wind blows.
-Battery storage integrated with wind and solar power plants is advancing rapidly and becoming more affordable, but cost is still a barrier.
+Battery storage integrated with wind and solar power plants is advancing rapidly and becoming more affordable.
 EVs offer a decentralized and low-cost way to store energy that can improve the resilience of the grid.
 In times of high demand – like when everyone comes home from work and turns on the lights and heat in their homes – EV batteries can feed some electricity back into the grid.